ConEck/ImagesToPDF/README.md

 readme languages: [English](README.md),[German](README.de_DE.md)
 # ImagesToPDF
 ImagesToPDF is a software with graphical user interface to convert images to PDF.
-It use the PoDoFo Tool podofoimg2pdf to convert images to PDF.
+It use the PoDoFo Tool podofoimg2pdf to convert images to a PDF.

 ## Screenshots
 - Manjaro (KDE)